AbhiAbzs/revp/README.md

 ### Build
 Run `make` and then use the resulting executable `revp.exe`.
 ### Instructions
-Run `server` with `./revp.exe -s -l 5000 -p 6000`, where 5000 is where you `client` will connect and 6000 is where `proxy connections` will be serviced.
+Run `server` with `./revp.exe -s -l 5000 -p 6000`, where 5000 is where your `client` will connect and 6000 is where `proxy connections` will be serviced.

 Run `client` with `./revp.exe -c -a 192.168.1.1 -z 5000`, where 192.168.1.1 is your `server` address and 5000 is your chosen `server` port that listens for a `client`.